 - G. A pre-hearing committee shall be composed of the CSC President, the two Secretaries, and the Investigator. - H. Once the investigation is completed, the CSC President shall call a meeting of the prehearing committee at which the Investigator shall present all information they have gathered concerning the alleged violation to the pre-hearing committee.
-After all the facts have been considered and the committee feels fully acquainted with the situation, the committee, excluding the Investigator, shall decide by majority vote whether or not a hearing, further investigation, both, or a case dismissal is warranted. - I. If the pre-hearing committee decides that the evidence is sufficient to warrant a hearing, the President shall set a time for the hearing, and notify the Accused (Outlined in Article IV, Section 2).
+After all the facts have been considered and the committee feels fully acquainted with the situation, the committee, excluding the Investigator, shall decide by majority vote whether or not a hearing, further investigation, both, or a case dismissal is warranted.
+Additionally, the prehearing committee may decide if the case shall be transferred to another judicial body or the Rhodes College administration. - I. If the pre-hearing committee decides that the evidence is sufficient to warrant a hearing, the President shall set a time for the hearing, and notify the Accused (Outlined in Article IV, Section 2).